A Day Trip To Rochester: A Town Steeped In History

 goerge vaults

-I had read whilst researching the trip that this pub, The George Vaults, sits over a 14th vaulted undercroft.
+I had read whilst researching the trip that this pub, The George Vaults, sits over a 14th century vaulted undercroft.
 A member of staff was kind enough to show me.

 george vaults crypt